-If you happen of know someone who fits the profile of a functional addict, it may be time to stage an intervention.
+If you happen to know someone who fits the profile of a functional addict, it may be time to stage an intervention.
 If you go this route, be sure to consult a professional to ensure it is staged in the most loving way possible and so the individual can get all the help they need to sustain recovery.

 Restore Health And Wellness Can Help With Your Substance Abuse Addiction

 If you or a loved one is seeking help for substance abuse addiction, give Restore Health and Wellness a call.
 As a Joint Commission accredited and licensed drug and alcohol rehabilitation center, they offer a variety of comprehensive treatment programs designed to help individuals beat their addictions.
-Whether you or your loved one require medication assisted detox, residential treatment, intensive outpatient treatment, or even partial hospitalization, Restore Health and Wellness can help bring some much needed clarity to your lives.
+Whether you or your loved one require medication-assisted detox, residential treatment, intensive outpatient treatment, or even partial hospitalization, Restore Health and Wellness can help bring some much-needed clarity to your lives.
 Don’t wait until it’s too late, get the help you need today.
 We offer comprehensive programs for addiction treatment in Simi Valley and use proven methods to help you or a loved one break free from addiction.
-Visit us at 6918 Owensmouth Ave Canoga Park, CA 91303 24/7 Admissions (818) 722-9019 On-Site Contact (818) 806-3914.
+Visit us at 6918 Owensmouth Ave Canoga Park, CA 91303.
+24/7 Admissions (818) 722-9019.
+On-Site Contact (818) 806-3914.